Mythologyli/transmission-skip-verify/README.md

 4. Create config.json in repository folder according to config.json.template:

-   + protocol: in "http" or "https"
+   + protocol: "http" or "https"
    + host: IP address of Transmission Web
    + port: port of Transmission Web
    + path: no need to modify